Biophilic Design in Hospitals: Benefits and Tips

 Whenever I solicit a medical building or get an opportunity to meet the Operations Manager, I always mention clinical studies that have demonstrated patients in hospital rooms with foliage had lower blood pressure, less pain, anxiety, and fatigue than patients in rooms without plants.
-Not only did nature help patients physically, but studies showed exposure to foliage reduced stress levels and gave a more positive impression of hospital staff and the hospital in general.
+Not only did nature help patients physically, but studies showed exposure to biophilic design in hospitals reduced stress levels and gave a more positive impression of medical staff and the hospital in general.

 Those results are a win-win for medical employees and board members!
 Not only do plants reflect more positively on the facility, but they also help reduce the stress on staff tending to patients and the amount of drugs administered.
 Because hearing something doesn’t mean it sinks in or is remembered, I always add the clinical study information to my proposal so the prospective client can see it in writing.

 My History with Plants in Healthcare

 One obstacle to having plants inside a patient’s room is the difficulty of servicing.
 Plant techs coming in and out is pretty impractical due to privacy issues.
 However, an easy work-around is having common areas full of plants.
 With a history of over thirty surgeries in seven different hospitals, I can personally attest that I most enjoyed when I could to take my IV pole to a solarium or sometimes walk outside among the trees and fresh air, rather than watching the clock and waiting for my next morphine dose.

 No matter how soft the ten-thousand-dollar bed or how accessible the TV, every sterile hospital room with its beeping equipment, white walls, staff coming in and out, made me depressed and uncomfortable.
 Only in hospitals with a sunny area and potted plants did my mood and attitude improve because I had nature to escape into.